 When it comes to apps, ExpressVPN has user-friendly and secure apps for all major computer operating systems and devices.
 And as we noted in the ExpressVPN vs IPVanish comparison, ExpressVPN also supports all key gaming platforms: PlayStation, Xbox, Nintendo Switch, and more.
 Below is the ExpressVPN Windows app we tested out for this gaming VPN review:

-Additionally, ExpressVPN’s MediaStreamer feature could come in handy if your internet connection (or your ancient PlayStation) is too slow to get the job done with a full VPN.
+Additionally, ExpressVPN’s MediaStreamer feature could come in handy if your internet connection speed (or your ancient PlayStation) is too slow to get the job done with a full VPN.
 Or if you just want to protect your browser, ExpressVPN has a lineup of browser extensions and is rated one of the best VPNs for Chrome.

 Third-party audits confirm the security and privacy of the service.
 ExpressVPN is a verified no-logs VPN that also runs their entire server network in RAM-disk mode.
 All VPN apps also have a kill switch, called Network Lock, which ensures traffic remains encrypted at all times.